finas/note/develop/CORS-base_tag.md

-## QA
+### QA
-+ Does the server accpet two request when ajax preflight happend
++ Would server accpet double  same requests when ajax preflight happend ?

+### ANSWER
+1. handle the option request to prevent same request //it can be a strange action if there is a add or delete action